Updated on September 1, 2022

 The most frequent reason given since the 1950s has been that Clark moved to Metropolis in order to go to Metropolis University, where he studied journalism.
-Metropolis University first appeared in “Superman” (vol. 1) #125 in November 1958, and has been a mainstay of Metropolis (and many versions of Superman’s backstory) ever since.
+Metropolis University was first mentioned in “Superman” (vol. 1) #46 in May 1947; it became Clark’s alma mater starting with “Superman” (vol. 1) #125 in November 1958, and has been a mainstay of Metropolis (and many versions of Superman’s backstory) ever since.

 That said, here’s a look at the comics’ various takes on how and why Clark moved to Metropolis as opposed to becoming a Kansas City/Chicago/Gotham resident…

 The earliest Superman comics seemed vague about where Clark grew up.
 By the mid-1940s, with the introduction of Superboy, some flashbacks to Clark’s younger years began to be presented.
 Most of them implied Clark grew up in Metropolis.
 One such story (May 1947’s “Superman” #46) claimed Clark went to a “Metropolis High!”

 By the end of the 40s, it was made clear that Clark grew up in a town separate from Metropolis.
 The town was finally named “Smallville” in 1949’s “Superboy” #2.